-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

 - 48 million diluted shares

-Putting this together leads to fully taxed FCF of $3.50 a share at the midpoint of guidance.
-This is despite the fact that revenue was down as much as 23% in CY Q2 because of the pandemic, and amounts to a fully taxed FCF multiple of roughly 6.5 at the current price (as I write this) of just under $23 a share.
+Putting this together leads to a fully taxed FCF of $3.50 a share at the midpoint of guidance.
+This is despite the fact that revenue was down as much as 23% in CY Q2 because of the pandemic and amounts to a fully taxed FCF multiple of roughly 6.5 at the current price (as I write this) of just under $23 a share.

 Atkore is a growth company